tecwindow/SoundTranscriber/documentation/en/SoundTranscriberUserGuide.md

 - Many thanks to Riad Assoumfor translating Sound Transcriber into French, translating the user guide into English and proofreading the program's English and Arabic strings.
 - Many thanks to Georgiana Frincu for translating Sound Transcriber into Spanish.
 - Many thanks to Danil for translating Sound Transcriber into Russian.
+- Many thanks to Kadir öz for translating Sound Transcriber into Turkish.